lk-geimfari/lk-geimfari.github.io/_posts/2020-09-27-ten-books-which-i-read-this-year.md

 ## 97 Things Every Programmer Should Know: Collective Wisdom from the Experts.

-This book is just a compilation of great notes about software development in general written by different experienced developers from different kinds of fields.
+This book is just a compilation of common truths about software development written by different experienced developers from different kinds of fields.

 **Link**: [Buy](https://www.oreilly.com/library/view/97-things-every/9780596809515/)<br>